MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 		missingValueString = "M", stringsAsFactors = TRUE)
     ~~~~

-   The input .csv file uses the letter M to represent missing values, rather than the default NA, so we specify this with the *missingValueString* argument[^1].
+   The input .csv file uses the letter M to represent missing values, rather than the default NA, so we specify this with the *missingValueString* argument.

    Setting *stringsAsFactors* to TRUE will set the levels specification for *DayOfWeek* to the unique strings found in that variable, listed in the order in which they are encountered.
 Since this order is arbitrary, and can easily vary from data set to data set, it is preferred to explicitly specify the levels in the desired order using the *colInfo* argument.

-   Additionally, append the overwrite argument to replace the file previously imported:
+   Let's rerun the import operation with a fixed order for days of the week.
+When rerunning an import command, append the *overwrite* argument to replace the file previously imported:

     ~~~~
 	colInfo <- list(DayOfWeek = list(type = "factor",